Mao Anying

 Mao Anying (毛岸英 (Máo Ànyīng); 24 October 1922 – 25 November 1950) was a Chinese military officer.
 He was the eldest son of Mao Zedong and Yang Kaihui.
-Educated in Moscow and a veteran of multiple wars, Mao was killed in action by an air strike during the Korean War.
+Educated in Moscow and a veteran of multiple wars, Mao was killed in action by a United States napalm strike during the Korean War.

 Early life

 Mao was born at Central South University Xiangya Hospital in Changsha, Hunan Province.
 His mother, Yang Kaihui, the second wife of Communist Leader Mao Zedong, was executed by the Kuomintang in 1930.
 He and his younger brother, Mao Anqing, escaped to Shanghai.
 Their father was in Jiangxi province at the time.
 They were enrolled in the Datong Kindergarten, which was run covertly by the Chinese Communist Party for the children of CCP leaders and operated by Dong Jianwu under the alias "Pastor Wang".
 In 1933, after the Kuomintang expulsion of the CCP from the Jiangxi Soviet, support for the Datong Kindergarten dried up, and Mao and his brother ended up on the streets.